 On a separate whiteboard section or piece of paper, write the list of activities you've selected.
 This will serve as the project kick-off meeting's agenda.

 Set the stage (5 min)

 Start with the basics.
 Welcome the group, and thank everyone for taking time to be there.
-Quickly walk through the agenda you've chosen, but don't spend time going into a ton of detail about each activity.
+Walk through the agenda you've chosen, but don't spend time going into a ton of detail about each activity.

 Start a new page in Confluence to capture notes and photos from each of the activites.
-Ideally, someone other than the facilitator can be the designated scribe.
+Ideally, someone other than the project owner can be the designated scribe.

 If you're doing the icebreaker activity, dive into that now.
 Else, start working through the core activities.
 Then do the mix n' match activities you've selected as time permits.

 That's all there is to the format.
 It's meant to be flexible.
-Refer to the info below on the various activities as you're building out the agenda before the session.
-We included some example agendas to help get you started, but the key to this play is customizing it to your team's needs.
+Refer to the activities below as you plan out the agenda.
+We included some example agendas, but the key to this play is customizing it to your team's needs.
 Make it your own, yo!

 By the end of the kick-off meeting, you might have a Confluence page that looks something like this.